 It was Rogue who eventually managed to track down Mystique and she quickly disowned her foster mother, claiming that she had simply gone too far this time.
 Mystique attempted to apologize for what she had done to Rogue, however, her efforts were futile as she was forced to blow up the house she was in order to escape from Rogue.
 Mystique then returned to the Quiet Man to gain the interference transmitter, however, the Quiet Man had already decided to kill Mystique, believing that she had outlived her usefulness.
 It was here that Mystique learns that the Quiet Man is in reality, Xavier's former special agent that Mystique replaced, Prudence Leighton.
 After an ensuing fight, Mystique managed to kill the Quiet Man, rescue her former handler, Shortpack, and discover that the interference transmitter she gained had been fake all along.
 She soon attempted to switch Forge's real transmitter with her fake one, however, Forge angrily smashed it before telling Mystique that he never wanted to see her again.
 The two mutants share a final and sad good-bye kiss before Mystique leaves and Forge discovers that she had already switched his transmitter with the fake one.

 After some time had passed, Mystique began to become worried about Rogue's relationship with Gambit and their inability to have a physical relationship.
-Because of this, Mystique first posed as a student at the Xavier Institute named Foxx and attempted to seduce Gambit.
-However, her true identity was soon discovered and she claimed that her intention was to simply test Gambit, and was only acting in Rogue's best interest.
+Because of this, Mystique first posed as a student at the Xavier Institute named Foxx and attempted to seduce Gambit, which she failed to do.
+Her true identity was soon discovered and she claimed that her intention was to simply test Gambit, and was only acting in Rogue's best interest.
 She then asked to join the team, admitting that the world was too dangerous a place for mutants to be on their own, so she sought asylum with the X-Men.
 Rogue was opposed to Mystique's membership, however, the team opted to allow her to join on a probationary status.

 Partly due to her previous interference, Rogue and Gambit soon split up and Mystique attempted to play match maker by introducing Rogue to the mutant known as Pulse.
 This did not work out in Mystique's favor and when Rogue was assembling her strike force of X-Men she added Mystique to her team only to keep an eye on her.
 Mystique ultimately helped Rogue's X-Men in their missions, including in their battle against the Children of the Vault.
 During her time with the X-Men, Mystique developed and consummated a brief relationship with Iceman.
 However, she later revealed herself to be a traitor when she allied with Lady Mastermind and Omega Sentinel (who was being possessed by Malice) and defected with them to join Mr. Sinister's Marauders during their attack on the X-Men.
 At the peak of the battle Mystique shot Rogue and subsequently abducted her, taking her to the Marauders base before giving Iceman a brief warning about the future.